-The Centre for Environmental Rights is a non-profit company and law clinic based in Cape Town, South Africa.
+The Centre for Environmental Rights is a non-profit organisation and law clinic based in Cape Town, South Africa.
 We are activist lawyers who help communities and civil society organisations in South Africa realise our Constitutional right to a healthy environment by advocating and litigating for environmental justice.

-The Centre was established in October 2009 by eight civil society organisations (CSOs) in South Africa’s environmental and environmental justice sector to provide legal and related support to environmental CSOs and communities.
+The Centre was established in October 2009 by eight non-profit civil society organisations in South Africa’s environmental and environmental justice sector to provide legal and related support to environmental public interest organisations, community organisations and communities.
 We opened our doors in April 2010.

 The Centre’s vision is a South Africa where every person’s Constitutional right to an environment that is not harmful to health or well-being, and to have the environment protected for future generations, is fully realised.

 A non-profit organisation (registration number 2009/020736/08), our mission is to advance the realisation of environmental rights as guaranteed in the South African Constitution by providing support and legal representation to civil society organisations and communities who wish to protect their environmental rights, and by engaging in legal research, advocacy and litigation to achieve strategic change.

 - complies with the Constitution of the Republic of South Africa, the Promotion of Administrative Justice Act, 2000, and the environmental management principles in the National Environmental Management Act, 1998;

 - is accountable to the citizens of South Africa;

 - promotes compliance with environmental laws and best practice; and

 - is based on meaningful citizen participation in environmental decision-making.